Asaf Zamir: Biography

+Political and diplomatic career

 In the 2008 municipal elections he was elected to Tel Aviv city council as part of the Rov HaIr (Majority of the City) party that he co-founded.
 Mayor Ron Huldai subsequently appointed Zamir as his deputy, making him the youngest-ever person to hold such a post in Israel.
 He was re-elected in the 2013 elections, after which he became acting mayor with responsibility for education.
 In the 2018 Tel Aviv mayoral election, Zamir challenged Huldai for the mayoralty, losing by a margin of 47–34%.

 Prior to the April 2019 elections he joined the Israel Resilience Party.
 After the party joined the Blue and White alliance, he was given the nineteenth slot on the joint list, and was subsequently elected to the Knesset as the alliance won 35 seats.
 He was re-elected in the September 2019 legislative election and March 2020 legislative election.
 In May 2020, he was appointed the Minister of Tourism in the thirty-fifth government of Israel led by Prime Minister Benjamin Netanyahu.
 He subsequently resigned from the Knesset under the Norwegian Law and was replaced by Einav Kabla.
 On 2 October 2020 he resigned from the government while criticizing Prime Minister Benjamin Netanyahu.
 He was not included in Blue and White's electoral list for the 2021 elections after his vote against a budget extension, which effectively caused the dissolution of the government.

-In October 2021 he was appointed Consul General in New York.